monzool/A-Search-for-BASH-Scripting-Alternatives/Take2/Take2.md

 The nushell introduction have this quote, which I think it true.
 Nushell is very different from bash

-****Thinking in Nushell:** If you're used to using mutable variables for different tasks, it will take some time to learn how to do each task in a more functional style.*
+  ***Thinking in Nushell**: If you're used to using mutable variables for different tasks, it will take some time to learn how to do each task in a more functional style.*

 <h2 style="color:MediumVioletRed;">